matthias-br/matthias-br.github.io/about.md

 Most of all, I am concerned with what my discipline can do to help us mitigate or adapt to a changing climate and its consequences.

 ### About Me
-I hold a Master's degree in Sociology from the University of Göttingen, Germany.
+I hold a Master's degree in Sociology.
 Besides the sociology of climate change, I am interested in research on social inequality, comparative welfare state studies, and computational social science.

 ### Contact me
 --